• Skip to primary navigation

 They have more protein, fiber, healthy fats, and less calories than a comparable ice cream bar or sandwich.

-More Breakfast Recipes to Try
+More Brownies and Bars to Try

-• Blueberry muffins stacked on parchment paper.
+• Close up of maple blondies on parchment paper.

 PS: if you try this recipe, please leave a star rating below!
 Make sure to follow along on Instagram and Pinterest to catch all the new and tasty recipes at Dollop of Dough.

-📖 Recipe
+๐Ÿ“– Recipe

 Square frozen greek yogurt granola bars topped with berries on parchment paper.